-- VISIT A LOCAL MUSEUM — The Berkshire Museum, MASS MoCA, The Clark Art Institute and the Norman Rockwell Museum (just to name a few, provide hours of fun and excitement for kids of all ages).
+- VISIT A LOCAL MUSEUM — The Berkshire Museum, MASS MoCA, Norman Rockwell Museum (just to name a few, provide hours of fun and excitement for kids of all ages).

 - TAKE IN A MOVIE — What could be better than a big bucket of popcorn a great kid flick with the family?
 Try comfortable, cozy and intimate theater venues throughout the county such as The Beacon in Pittfield, The Triplex in Great Barrington and Images Cinema in Williamstown.

 - HEAD TO A LOCAL LIBRARY — Many libraries have ongoing story times and various free family activities throughout the year and a little rain won’t stop them from doling out a little family, literacy fun.

 - LET’S BOWL — It’s inexpensive and fun, so why not swing by Cove Bowling in Great Barrington (it also has an in mini-golf course and arcade); Ken’s Bowl and Imperial Bowl (candlepin) in Pittsfield; and Greylock Bowl and Golf and Valley Park Bowl (candlepin) in North Adams.